jonlpersson/ed-latimore/site/_drafts/derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 Microneedling stimulates the mesenchyme stem cells.

-This stem cell starts the hair follicle cycle by sending a single to the bulge region Most of the hair follicle stem cells reside in this area bulge.
+This stem cell starts the hair follicle cycle by sending a single to the bulge region.
+The bulge region of a hair follicle is&nbsp;**located between the opening of sebaceous gland and the attachment site of the arrector pili muscle**.
+Most of the hair follicle stem cells reside in this area bulge.
 The bulge region is where BMP-4 suppresses the creation of new hair follicles.
 Mensynchymal cells secret a BMP-4 antagonist, thus shutting off their supression and causing new hair follicles to grow. (it must work antagonistically on Wnt or whatever is used to send the signal—shown here https://pubmed.ncbi.nlm.nih.gov/33108903/)

 Now, with all of this good, let's get to some of the downsides of dermarolling.